bijaymunda181/Linux-prep/linux-questions.md

 9️⃣ What’s the difference between a primary group and a secondary group?

 🔟 How can you create a new user and make sure their primary group is developers?

+## Process management
+1️⃣ How do you check all currently running processes in your system?

+2️⃣ How do you find the process ID (PID) of a specific service, for example sshd?

+3️⃣ What command will you use to terminate a process by PID?

+4️⃣ What is the difference between kill, killall, and pkill commands?

+5️⃣ How can you see processes of a specific user, for example bijay?

+6️⃣ How do you check the top resource-consuming processes in real time?

+7️⃣ How can you send a process to the background and bring it back to the foreground?

+8️⃣ What’s the difference between a zombie process and an orphan process?

+9️⃣ How can you change the priority (nice value) of a running process?

+🔟 A process with PID 5678 is stuck — how can you forcefully kill it?

+## Disk Management
+1️⃣ How do you check the list of all disks and partitions available on your Linux system?

+2️⃣ How can you create a new partition on a disk (for example, /dev/sdb)?

+3️⃣ After creating a new partition, how do you format it with the ext4 filesystem?

+4️⃣ How do you mount a partition (e.g., /dev/sdb1) permanently to /data directory?

+5️⃣ How do you check disk space usage for all mounted filesystems?

+6️⃣ How can you see which directory is using the most space in /var?

+7️⃣ How do you extend a partition or logical volume when it’s running out of space?

+8️⃣ How do you check inode usage on your filesystem?

+9️⃣ What command is used to check and repair filesystem errors?

+🔟 How do you unmount a filesystem safely before making changes or removing a disk?